graphcore/poplibs/README.md

 Please see the Getting Started guides available at https://docs.graphcore.ai/ for details.

 The Poplar SDK version must match the version specified in the name of the PopLibs branch.
-For example, `release-1.3` requires Poplar SDK 1.3.x.
+For example, `sdk-release-3.2` requires Poplar SDK 3.2.x.

-These instructions are for Poplar SDK 1.3 and later.
+These instructions are for Poplar SDK 3.2 and later.

-### CMake Version 3.12.0 or later
+### CMake Version 3.16.0 or later

 PopLibs requires CMake 3.12.0 or later.
-The package manager in Ubuntu 18.04 will install CMake 3.10.
+The package manager in Ubuntu 20.04 will install CMake 3.16.
-If you see errors about your CMake version you may need to uninstall the apt version using:

-    $ sudo apt-get remove cmake

-Then install a recent version using pip:
+You can install a recent version using pip:

     $ pip3 install cmake